The Seljuk Han of Anatolia

 their plundering was accomplished.
 After the Battle of Manzikert, however, the situation changed, as

-they could now settle there and establish themselves.
+they could now settle there and establish a homeland for themselves.
 As these nomadic tribes advanced to the north and

 the west, they found a profitable livelihood in the region by becoming sedentary farmers and livestock

-After Manzikert, there were two notable Turkish powers in the region: the Seljuks in the southern areas and the Danishmendid tribe (the Learned Men") to the north.
+After Manzikert, there were two notable Turkish powers in the region: the Seljuks in the southern areas and the Danishmendid tribe (the Learned Men") to the north in the region of Tokat.
 They would interact for many years to come, alternately as adversaries and allies.
 These two groups operated amidst the complex political and ethnic makeup of Anatolia at that time: Latin strongholds, the Byzantines, the colonies of Venetian and Genoese merchants, the Knights of St. John in the Mediterranean, the Greeks in the west, and the Armenians and Georgians to the east.
+In the end, however, the Seljuks of Anatolia prevailed and created an Empire which laid the bases for the country now known as Turkey.

 ZSüleyman ibn Kutalmış (1077-1086): The founder of the Seljuk power in Anatolia; capital at Iznik

 After an unsuccessful rebellion against the Great Seljuk leader Alp Arslan in 1064, the Seljuk chief Süleyman ibn Kutalmış was deflected from the settled lands of Persia into Anatolia, where he found ample opportunity for seizing land by warring against the Byzantines.
 He and his sons were soon recognized at the leaders of the Turkish tribes in Eastern Anatolia.
-Pushing westwards, they conquered Antioch and Konya.
+Pushing westwards, they conquered Antioch (1086) and Konya.
 They also placed themselves at the service of the different candidates for the throne of the Byzantine empire.
 They went from one candidate to another, pledging military support against the concession of cities and provinces.
 When the Byzantine Alexius Comnena I gained power in 1081, he signed a treaty with Suleyman, stating that he could establish his capital at Iznik, not far from the Byzantine capital of Constantinople.
-At the same time, the Danishmendids firmly established themselves in the region of Sivas and Amasya, and the Armenians, previously vassals to the Byzantines, took advantage of the situation to declare their independence to set up a separate state in Cilicia in southeastern Anatolia.
+Iznik thus became the first capital of the Anatolian Seljuks.
+At the same time, the Danishmendids Turks firmly established themselves in the region of Sivas, Tokat and Niksar, and the Armenians, previously vassals to the Byzantines, took advantage of the unstable situation to declare their independence to set up a separate state in Cilicia in southeastern Anatolia.

 Z Izzeddin Kılıç Arslan I (1092-1107?): the crushing defeat of the Seljuks by the Crusaders at Dorylaeum; the arrival of the armies of the First Crusade in Anatolia; a brilliant commander against the Crusaders; a new capital at Konya